 Pfizer pfabricates pfarmaceuticals pfor quite a pfew inpfirmities.
 The company is one of the world's largest research-based pharmaceuticals firms, producing medicines for ailments in fields including cardiovascular health, metabolism, oncology, immunology, and neurology.
 Its top prescription products include cholesterol-lowering Lipitor, pain management drugs Celebrex and Lyrica, pneumonia vaccine Prevnar, and erectile dysfunction treatment Viagra, as well as arthritis drug Enbrel, antibiotic Zyvox, and high-blood-pressure therapy Norvasc.
 Consumer health products include such leading brands as Advil, Centrum, and Robitussin.
-Pfizer is merging with Allergan in a $160 billion deal -- the largest health care merger to date.
+Pfizer and Allergan have called off their $160 billion merger, citing tax reasons.

 In 2014 Pfizer reorganized its business into three operating segments.
 The Global Established Pharmaceutical segment (or GEP; it accounted for nearly half of Pfizer's total sales in 2015) covers sterile injectable products and the company's biosimilar development portfolio.
 Collaborations and existing agreements, including those with Mylan Inc. in Japan, Zhejiang Hisun Pharmaceutical Co.
 Ltd. in China, and Laboratório Teuto Brasileiro S.A. in Brazil, fall under the GEP umbrella.